Evaaaaaaa/Object-Detection-and-Image-Segmentation-for-Autonomous-vehicle/README.md

 ```
 ## Data
 Data could be downloaded at [data](https://drive.google.com/file/d/1oq83pFKNxrz-1E06_4YMazTABhSqY5su/view?usp=sharing).

+There are two different datasets in the data folder:

+ 1. an unlabeled dataset for pre-training<br>
+ 2. a labeled dataset for both training and validation<br>

+### The dataset is organized into three levels: scene, sample and image
+ 1. A scene is 25 seconds of a car's journey.<br>
+ 2. A sample is a snapshot of a scene at a given timeframe.
+Each scene will be divided into 126 samples, so about 0.2 seconds between consecutive samples.<br>
+ 3. Each sample contains 6 images captured by camera facing different orientation.<br>
+    Each camera will capture 70 degree view.
+To make it simple, you can safely assume that the angle between the cameras is 60 degrees.

+There are 106 scenes in the unlabeled dataset and 28 scenes in the labeled dataset.

 ## Training
 1. Please run train.py to generate two model paramter files.